walmartlabs/concord-website/docs/processes-v2/flows.md

     - log: ${allVariables()}
 ```

-- `hasVariable` - accepts a variable name (as a string parameter) and returns true if the variable exists;
+- `hasVariable` - accepts a variable name or nested variable path (as a string parameter)
+  and returns true if the variable exists;

 ```yaml
 flows: